What to Expect when Whale Watching in Costa Rica

 Nicoya Peninsula

-Central Pacific
+Central and Southern Pacific

-Below Manuel Antonio in the southern Pacific zone is the Dominical and Uvita area, home to Marino Ballena National Park, which was set up to protect migrating whales.
-You will see both northern and southern humpbacks, pseudo-orcas, and pilot whales.
+Below Manuel Antonio in the southern Pacific zone is the Dominical and Uvita area, home to the Marino Ballena National Park, which was set up to protect migrating whales.
+This is the capital of Costa Rica whale watching.
+Not only will you see both northern and southern humpbacks around here, but also pseudo-orcas and pilot whales.
 Organized dolphin and whale-watching tours depart daily.
+Whale watching in Uvita is such a part of life that the community even has a Whale and Dolphin Festival each year - normally in early September - to celebrate the lives of these animals.

-The Osa Peninsula & South Pacific
+Osa Peninsula

-The Osa Peninsula is Costa Rica’s most popular destination for whale watching.
-These waters give Costa Rica its reputation for having the most extended humpback season globally.
-Most tours depart from Drake Bay, although you can also catch day excursions from Puerto Jimenez, including the Golfo Dulce.
+The Osa Peninsula is Costa Ricaās most popular destination for whale watching.
+It's these waters, in fact, that give Costa Rica its reputation for having the longest humpback season in the world.
+Most tours depart from Drake Bay, although you can also catch day excursions from Puerto Jimenez, which will include the Golfo Dulce.

-The Caribbean
+The Caribbean Coast

-FAQs about Whale Watching in Costa Rica:
+FAQs on Whale Watching in Costa Rica

 Is Costa Rica good for whale watching?